AdyGCode/SaaS-FED-Notes/2026/Session-11/2-roles-permissions-demo/slides.md

 ---

 # Adding Roles & Permissions

+We already have the
+Once installed we need to:

+- Create a seeder which will contain the default roles and permissions for the system.
+- Create a middleware to check for permissions in the routes and controllers.
+- Update the User model to use the HasRoles trait provided by the package.
+- Update the routes and controllers to check for permissions using the middleware.
+- Update the views to show/hide content based on permissions using the blade directives provided by the package.

+---
+level: 2
+---

+# Adding Roles & Permissions

 ## Creating a Seeder

 To create a seeder for the default roles and permissions, run the following command: